 - They are used where the beam is not required.

-- They are also used where the structures requires less formwork.
+- These slabs also used where the structures require less formwork.